-- Vice President, Academic Affairs will determine enrollment targets, sections to be taught, and fulland part-time FTEF. - President/CEO and Cabinet determine the ongoing operational costs including Full-time salaries; Benefits; utilities; GASB (General Accounting Standards Board); and Legal and contract obligations. - Vice President Administrative Services develops the Line Item budgets for the next fiscal year. - President/CEO and Cabinet submit prioritized Area Annual Plan recommendations that Identify priorities based upon the Unit Annual Plans for next fiscal year for Cabinet review.
-These plans should be guided by the Objectives and Strategies of Compton College 2035 and are due by March 15th.
+- Academic programs due for review will be notified and templates will be emailed to authors.
+PR authors will be provided with the necessary training. - Non-Academic Programs that are scheduled for review shall request applicable data from the OIE. - From March to June the first drafts of Academic PRs shall be completed.
+This will involve collaboration with program faculty, SLO Facilitators, Deans and the PR Coordinator. - During the Spring semester IEC reviews Non-Academic PR submissions from the previous semester utilizing a rubric. - Vice President of Academic Affairs will determine enrollment targets, number of sections offered, and full-and part-time FTEF. - President/CEO and Cabinet determine the ongoing operational costs including fulltime salaries; benefits; utilities; GASB (General Accounting Standards Board); and legal and contract obligations. - Vice President of Administrative Services develops the line Item budgets for the next fiscal year. - The President/CEO and Cabinet shall submit prioritized area annual plan recommendations that identify priorities based upon the unit annual plans for next fiscal year for Cabinet review.
+These plans, which are due by March 15th, shall be guided by the objectives and strategies of Compton College 2035.